SFraissTU/BA_PointCloud/README.md

 Project files for my bachelor thesis on rendering point clouds in Unity.

 Projects:
 * Points1: A simple test project for trying to render simple point clouds.
+Open Assets/Scene1.unity!
   In this project there are three objects in the scene, of which only one should be enabled.
   Depending on what you want to try, you can enable different objects:
   * PointCloud_Plane: A plane-pointcloud is created by creating random points and rendering them as circles (using the Quads-Primitive).
 If you press the space button, the points are newly generated.